 18% of clients requested befriending and 24% needed accessible transportation to access the community.
 These are two of the most over-subscribed services across the borough.
 16% wanted help in their home, such as domestic help or a Social Care assessment of their house, and 27% needed further practical support in their daily lives.
 22% of clients were linked to health services such as drug/ alcohol support, counselling or hand/ foot care.
 21% of clients were in need of economic support services, such as food banks or debt advice.

 Many people in Lewisham have a difficult time accessing healthy meals, and they may be worried about having enough food at home.
 This could be for a variety of reasons, and is more common than one might expect.
-Community Connections have put together a leaflet that may help you or someone you know who may want more options for free or low-cost food and hot meals.
+Community Connections have put together a leaflet that may help you or someone you know who may want more options for free or low-cost food and hot meals, as well as a clothing bank.
 If you need vouchers to access the food banks, please ring Community Connections at 020 8314 3244 or email email@example.com

 There are several partnerships in the area which could always use volunteers if you are interested in helping people access nutritious food whilst also reducing food waste in the borough.
 For more information, please see their websites:

 FoodCycle Lewisham and Rushey Green Time Bank cook and serve a meal on Saturdays